דלג לתוכן הראשי

 Phosphatidylcholine (PC) is an important nutrient found in many foods.

-It is a source of choline and is essential for brain function.
+It is a source of choline and essential for brain function.

 Studies show that a diet rich in PC may: